sudhirsrinivasan/HugoSite/content/posts/how-this-works.md

 1. hugo new site . --force

-After that followed directions from [here](https://gohugo.io/getting-started/quick-start/) except that I did not have to git init.
-Also if you see this warning "found no layout file for" follow directions from [here]()
+After that followed directions from [here](https://gohugo.io/getting-started/quick-start/) except for the steps above so I did not have to git init.
+Also if you see this warning "found no layout file for" follow directions from [here](https://stackoverflow.com/questions/60269683/how-to-fix-the-error-found-no-layout-file-for-html-for-page-in-hugo-cms)

 Once you follow above instructions and are able to see your website on your local you can push changes to github using the commands below
 1. git add --all